Skip to main content

 Sod Delivery Calculator

-Enter your lawn dimensions and get a real delivered price β€” including pallets, delivery, and CT sales tax.
+Enter your lawn dimensions and get a real delivered price β€” pallets and delivery included.
+Sales tax is calculated at checkout based on your delivery address.

 Grass Type